"We don't really need a full hour, there's no way my kids will last that long for a session..."

 The short answer is yes, they will.
 But allow me elaborate.

 This is a fairly regular comment I hear from parents when scheduling their portrait shoot.
 After all, past photography experiences at the local mall studio or random holiday mini-session are scheduled between 5-20 minute sessions.
 By the end of such a session, parents are likely exhausted from making funny faces behind the camera, scolding Johnny for trying to push his brother off the sleigh prop, and begging little ones to sit still and please for the love of God just smile nicely...

 But trust me: a Firefly shoot is much different.

-A hour session time doesn't mean I'll be shooting for an entire hour.
-In order to get natural shots, I have to allow time for kids to get to know me and trust me - I'm a stranger after all.
+A one hour session time doesn't mean I'll be shooting for an entire hour.
+In order to get natural shots, we build in time for kids to get to know me and trust me - I'm a stranger after all.
 I want them to feel comfortable and want to be there.
 I position myself as a playmate, which grants less pressure to perform and more opportunity to capture real personality.

 Moral of the story

 Don't be afraid of a long session time!
-Sometimes it takes a hour and sometimes it takes more or less!
-But the thing to remember is that when you've hired a professional and like the work you've seen from that person, you can trust that the methods in place must work.
-So just get excited about the fact that with a Firefly session, you get to spend an hour having fun as a family and you'll have awesome images at the end of it to cherish for generations.
+The thing to remember is that when you've hired a professional and like the work you've seen from that person, you can trust that the methods in place must work.
+So just get excited about the fact that with a Firefly session, you get to spend an hour having fun as a family, without any electronics or distractions, and you'll have awesome images at the end of it to cherish for generations.